Unlike standard industrial robots, cobots operate alongside workers. This obviously implies compliance with industrial safety regulations.

 Power and force limitation

-By design, cobots can also detect anomalies when using their force.
-Based on their feedback, they can calculate the difference between the force produced and the force actually required.
-This allows them to react automatically to a collision by braking or reversing the movement.
+By design, cobots can also detect irregularities when using their force.
+Based on their sensor’s feedback, they can calculate the difference between the force created and the force actually required.
+This allows them to react in real-time to a collision by braking or reversing the movement.

 Existing models have force and torque sensors to stop unwanted interaction.
-Touch detection technologies go a step further by preventing collisions in advance.
-In general, the default robot design (low weight and speed) also significantly reduces impact.
+Collision detection technologies go a step further by preventing collisions in advance.
+Generally, the cobot’s lightweight and low-speed specifications also significantly reduce the risk.

 Risk assessment for cobotic application: how to write it?

-When you implement a cobot in a work process, you are legally responsible for assessing the risk of its use for your employees.
-Even if the robotic system you have chosen is certified, you must assess the entire robotic cell, including the robotic system, its environment, and other accessories used.
+When you implement a cobot in your work process, you are legally responsible for assessing the risk of its use for your employees.
+Even if your robotic system is certified, you still need to assess the whole robotic cell, including the robotic system, its environment, and external tools.

-According to ISO 10218, you must perform a risk assessment document of these robotic systems following these standards.
-Although the ISO/TS 15066 specifications are not yet recognized as a full-fledged standard, it is also interesting to conform the document to them.
+According to ISO 10218, you must write a risk assessment document for your robotic systems following the ISO standards.
+Although the ISO/TS 15066 specifications are not yet recognized as a full-fledged standard, you might also already conform your document to them.